sufleR/sql_query/README.md

 SqlQuery.new('player/get_by_email', email: 'e@mail.dev')
 ```

+#### Special options

+* db_connection - If you want to change default connection to database you may do it for every query execution using this option.

 ### Methods

 - **execute** - executes query and returns result data.
 It accepts boolean argument.
 When argument is false it will run raw sql query instead of prepared_for_logs.